unknown321/wampy/USAGE.md

         ├── Winamp3_Classified_v5.5.wsz
         ├── Winamp5_Classified_v5.5.wsz
         └── windows98.wsz
 ```

+Winamp has 3 custom skins, cassette has one custom reel with 2 frames and two tapes.
+Tape `ccc` uses default config.

+#### Winamp

+Get skins with `.wsz` extension, drop into folder, restart device to refresh list.

+#### Cassette

-Tape format: JPEG, 800x480, any name, `.jpg` extension.
-Only first found file in directory is used.
+Tape format: JPEG, 800x480 to cover whole screen, any name, `.jpg` extension.
+Only first found file in directory is
+used.
+You can get some nice tapes from http://tapedeck.org/, non-transparent ones work well with `other` reel.

 Reel format: JPEG, any size, any name.
 All found files in directory are used.
 Position is defined by tape
 in `config.txt`.